s3-orchestrator

 // (no cap installed).
 See admissionSemFor in internal/di/backend.go

-// for the sizing rules and #835 for the documentation rationale.
+// for the sizing rules.

 AdmissionSem chan struct{}